Robert Neyland: Early life, playing career, and education

 Born in Greenville, Texas, Neyland attended Burleson Junior College in his home town for a year.
 He transferred to Texas A&M University for a year before receiving an appointment to the United States Military Academy at West Point, New York from Congressman Sam Rayburn.
 At West Point, Neyland starred as a lineman in football and a pitcher in baseball, throwing the program's first no-hitter and was the academy boxing champion three consecutive years.
 The National League baseball New York Giants offered him a $3,500 contract (equivalent to $100,000 in 2024), which he turned down.

 Neyland graduated, 28th in a class of 125, from West Point in June 1916.
-He was commissioned as an officer in the United States Army Corps of Engineers and served in France during World War I. After the war, he attended Massachusetts Institute of Technology (MIT) for a graduate degree in engineering before to returning to West Point as aide-de-camp to Superintendent Douglas MacArthur.
+He was commissioned as an officer in the United States Army Corps of Engineers and served in France during World War I. After the war, he attended Massachusetts Institute of Technology (MIT) for a graduate degree in engineering before returning to West Point as aide-de-camp to Superintendent Douglas MacArthur.